1. Something breaks what do I do?

 Our move-out inspection procedures are fairly extensive.
 If requested we will send you a “Suggested Checklist for Vacating Tenants” form.
 You must clean the unit thoroughly including all windows, screens, appliances (inside and out), and ceiling fans.

 8. I’m responsible for yard care – what does that mean?

 Generally, you have to keep the yard in as good or better condition than when you moved in.
-In Atlanta, you have the four different seasons which require different amounts of time each week devoted to lawn care.
-In general, you are responsible for watering, mowing, trimming, haul away, fertilizing, putting in mulch and or pine straw, keeping gutters cleaned, etc. The owners are responsible for tree trimming and removal.
+In Atlanta, you have four different seasons which require different amounts of time each week devoted to lawn care.
+In general, you are responsible for watering, mowing, trimming, hauling away, fertilizing, putting in mulch and or pine straw, keeping gutters cleaned, etc. The owners are responsible for tree trimming and removal.
 If you are unable to do so we can help coordinate a service for you at your expense.
 They are surprisingly affordable.